pkmn/engine/docs/DESIGN.md

   driver code) and as a result the engine just has to deal with small and efficient primitive data types.
 All identifiers can be represented as small `enum` values which can be used to index directly into arrays of data where necessary with no additional hashing or indirection required.
-- the engine **never allocates** - given the fact the engine only implements the existing Pokémon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to preallocate fixed size buffers and uses **no dynamic memory**.
+- the engine **never dynamically allocates memory** - given the fact the engine only implements the existing Pokémon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to preallocate fixed size buffers and never needs to allocate memory on demand.
 - data is structured such that in most cases **lookups are not required** (i.e. range checks are used instead) or can be done with an efficient linear search.
 In extreme cases, [perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function) is utilized to avoid ever having to